 - I use Gravity Forms for this and pretty much any site that needs forms.
-This includes the newsletter signup form that’ll go to a MailChimp account.
-I’m eventually going to work on an alternative to MailChimp for newsletter delivery.
+This includes the signup for my newsletter.

 - I power my speaking page with Advanced Custom Fields Pro, because it makes it much simpler to create custom postmeta in WordPress and edit and display it easily.

 - Akismet has done a good job at keeping spam out while letting good comments in.
 I use it for my site and most client sites.

-- The IndieWeb plugin brings in a lot of other plugins and tools like Bridgy, IndieAuth, Micropub, Post Kinds, Semantic-Linkbacks, Simple Location, Syndication Links, Webmention, andWebSub/PubSubHubbub.
+- The IndieWeb plugin brings in a lot of other plugins and tools like ActivityStream, Bridgy, IndieAuth, Micropub, Post Kinds, Semantic-Linkbacks, Simple Location, Syndication Links, Webmention, andWebSub/PubSubHubbub.
 These are all tools that allow my website to function as more of a ground base for my internet presence, as opposed to any one social media silo.

 - I’m part of a blogging group, and one of the things that we do is share drafts of posts to review before publishing.
 Public Post Preview makes it easy to create a link to share.

 - I manage my site with InfiniteWP, Imagify, WP Offload Media + Assets, and a few other tools to keep it running a bit smoother and faster.

 - I previously used some block editor plugins to help me make content look nicer on the front end and easy to edit in the Gutenberg block editor.
 Turns out I didn’t need them for what I do with this site.